jonnor/datascience-master/dat390/report.md

 `TODO: ref Stacked Convolutional Auto-Encoders for Hierarchical Feature Extraction`

-If a large amount of labeled data are available, a Convolutional Neural Network (CNN) can be used for supervised learning of deep network of convolution operators.
+If large amount of labeled data are available, a Convolutional Neural Network (CNN) can be used for supervised learning of deep network of convolution operators.

 CNN models, with many variations, are currently among the best performing models both in in audio classification (as well as image classification).
 `TODO: ref for best perf`

-## End2End learning
+## Learning on raw audio

 While neural network models are typically applied to spectrogram as input features, it is possible to train a deep neural network classifier that takes the raw audio as input.